 All-in-one accounts are usually a single home loan account that allows direct salary deposits and some withdrawal functions – these are often limited to a few ATM or transfers per month and a linked credit card account.
 The potential savings are similar to the above however be aware that some accounts are so limited you may need a standard transaction account – and fees if applicable must be taken into account when comparing products.

-There are some basic loans being offered that provide free unlimited redraw and unlimited principal reductions.
+There are basic loans being offered that provide free unlimited redraw and unlimited principal reductions.
 So theoretically you could pay your salary into the loan account and withdraw as you require the funds or by using your credit card for monthly expenses then make an end of month payment into your credit card.
 So a loan like this can act very much like an all-in-one account, although you have to consider possible credit card and transaction account costs.

-Finally, remember that many of these accounts require you to exercise discipline in their use, if your long term ambition is to repay your loan principal.
+Finally, remember that many of these accounts require you to exercise discipline in their use, if your long-term ambition is to repay your loan principal.

 Now that you understand more about home loans click here to continue to learn about the actual application procedure

-It’s not that you have to be perfect but understand that the further you move away from the following model the less appealing you gradually become to lenders.
+You don’t need to be perfect but understand that the further you move away from the following model the less appealing you gradually become to lenders.
 So Mr or Mrs Perfect are:

 - between 30 and 45 years old